 A smaller project with a maximum limit of work of 3000 s.f. or a maximum of 300 l.f. is reviewed and permitted as a General Permit Exemption unless otherwise specified in the department stakeholder’s Annual General Permit.

-- Updates occur when your project has been rejected and you are providing an update that addresses the comments.
+- Updates occur when your project has been rejected and you provide an update addressing the comments.
 Updates to General Permit Exemptions may be emailed directly to the assigned reviewer.

 - Corrections are when changes occur in the field after the plans have been approved and the approved set needs to be revised.
 Corrections to General Permit Exemptions must be submitted as a new General Permit Exemption.